captbaritone/webamp/docs/usage.md

     // Optional.
 (Default: `false`) Should global hotkeys be enabled?
     enableHotkeys: true,

     // Optional.
+(Default: `0`) The zIndex that Webamp should use.
+    zIndex: 99999,

+    // Optional.
 An array of additional file pickers.
     // These will appear in the "Options" menu under "Play".
     // In the offical version.
 This option is used to provide a "Dropbox" file picker.